 The Toy Association Statement on Magnets in Toys

-Magnets can provide a fun and educational component to a toy.
-Strict federal toy safety standards prohibit the use of certain powerful magnets in any toy part that is small enough to be swallowed and is intended for children under 14 years old.
+Strict federal toy safety standards prohibit the use of certain powerful magnets (usually rare earth magnets) in any toy part that is small enough to be swallowed and is intended for children under 14 years old.

 The Toy Association Statement on Phthalates

-Specific restrictions on the presence of phthalates – ingredients that make some plastics soft and pliable – in toys and child care articles are defined in Section 108 of the U.S. Consumer Product Safety Improvement Act (CPSIA), a federal law that was passed in 2008.
+Specific restrictions on the presence of phthalates – ingredients that make some plastics soft and pliable – in toys and childcare articles are defined in 16 CFR 1307 (previously Section 108 of the U.S. Consumer Product Safety Improvement Act (CPSIA), a federal law that was passed in 2008).

 The Toy Association Statement on Packaging / Environmental Sustainability